realitytracing/Reality-Tracing-WIP/human-foundations/salience.md

 Salience can destabilize due to:
 - **Excess energy** (insufficient absorption)
 - **Loss of local ends** (path severance)

-Both conditions produce volatility through different mechanisms.
+- **Loss of idea viability** (protective withdrawal from destabilizing domains)

+Each produces volatility through a distinct mechanism.

 Salience does not seek meaning, virtue, or health.
 It seeks **viability under constraint**.